 Clients come to us, for example, when they need to understand how they are perceived by their community and large, when they are about to forge a partner acquisition strategy, when they need to calibrate a partner communication strategy or when they want to improve management of a portfolio of existing alliances.
 What sets Silico Research apart is the evidence-based, empirical, nature of our analysis.
 Our independent, honest, fact-driven advice enables clients to make distinctive, lasting and substantial improvements in their partnering capabilities.

 Silico has recently announced the launch of the latest version of the BioPartnering Programme.
 Expanded and extensively redesigned, BioPartnering that consists of a cluster of services that, together, provide the most comprehensive source of insight into the current state of collaborations in the biopharmaceutical sector available today.
-BioPartnering currently includes three core services: the BioPartnering Programme, the BioPartnering Current Partners Programme and BioPartnering 2020.
+BioPartnering currently includes three core services: the BioPartnering Programme, the BioPartnering Current Partners Programme and the BioPartnering Business Development Programme.

 Silico Research has released a white paper examining the relationship between trust and the success of a collaboration based on our large database of data about alliances.
 The results of our analysis contradict 'conventional wisdom'.

 The CRO Insights+ Tracker Programme gathers feedback from researchers and investigators in the life sciences to assess the reputation of the largest providers of outsourced research and development services in the sector.
 The Programme tracks feedback about the organisations across a range of factors including responsiveness, openness and willingness to share information, commitment to trust, reliability and an ethical approach to research and ability to attract, develop and keep talented people.

 Using our benchmarking database of feedback in hundreds of partnering and similar surveys we have examined the claims made by academics and industry observers about the failure rate for alliances and found them, well....pretty far off the mark.